Japan police chief to resign over Abe shooting, citing 'fresh start' | Law-Order

 "To mark our fresh start with a new security plan, it is only natural for us to build a new organization."
 Security in Nara on the day of the shooting had been widely seen as insufficient, experts have said.

 Bodyguards could have saved Abe by shielding him or pulled him from the line of fire in the 2.5 seconds between a missed first shot and the second, fatal round of gunfire, eight security experts who reviewed the footage have told Reuters.
-The chief of the Nara police also announced his intention to resign, Japanese media said.
+Nara police chief Tomoaki Onizuka also resigned.

+"As the chief of police with security responsibility in this prefecture, I am painfully aware of my responsibility for causing a serious situation," he told a news conference.
+Japanese officials, including Prime Minister Fumio Kishida, have acknowledged flaws in the security around Abe's appearance at the election campaign event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)